SharifAmit/DilatedFCNSegmentation/README.md

 Open demo.py and change line 29 for running demo with different images.
 Run demo.py

+# Tutorial

+A tutorial with elaborated instructions for running the inference is provided at [ModelDepot.io](https://modeldepot.io/sharifamit/dilated-fcn-2s/overview)

 # Surgery + Training on VOC2012 dataset